awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 (1 row)
 ```

-The following sequence of commands shows how access to a view does not imply access to its underlying tables\.
+The following sequence of commands shows how access to a view doesn't imply access to its underlying tables\.
 The user called VIEW\_USER can't select from the DATE table, although this user has been granted all privileges on VIEW\_DATE\.

 ```
 create user view_user password 'Abcd1234';